brettminnie/vagrant-docker-clusters/README.md

 Currently, supported clusters are `redis`, `rabbitmq` and `mysql`.
 The default cluster type is `redis`, the other clusters can be specified via environment variables.

+All data is persisted on the vagrant host under `/data`, this is synced to the vm host under `.data/`

 ### Requirements
  - vagrant
  - virtualbox